 For his contribution to confederation McDougall was created a cb on 1 July 1867 and became minister of public works in the cabinet of Sir John A. Macdonald.
 In the new dominion’s first general election he was returned in Lanark North.
 At the Reform Convention in June he had bravely confronted open rebuke by Brown as a traitor for his refusal to leave the coalition in 1865.
 Still, his inclusion in a Conservative cabinet in 1867 was not an easy fit.
 He was apparently alone in considering the political system of the new dominion a “tabula rasa” free of old divisions, its constitution simply a new “machine” that needed working, and himself a free agent within that structure, dedicated only to his own political goals.

 The most immediate of these goals was Canada’s transcontinental expansion, to which McDougall now committed himself.
 In December 1867 he steered through the House of Commons a series of resolutions for the incorporation of Rupert’s Land by the dominion, and the extension of Canadian jurisdiction towards the Pacific.
-He appealed to the past, including the United States’ successful territorial expansion and Canada’s peaceful negotiations with its native peoples, and to scientistic assessments of the west, including reports from the expeditions of John Palliser* and Henry Youle Hind on the fertility of the land.
+He appealed to the past, including the United States’ successful territorial expansion and Canada’s peaceful negotiations with its indigenous peoples, and to scientistic assessments of the west, including reports from the expeditions of John Palliser* and Henry Youle Hind on the fertility of the land.
 McDougall attributed to this plan the force of natural law: “If we did not expand,” he warned, “we must contract.”
 In 1868 he accompanied Sir George-Étienne Cartier* to London to negotiate the transfer of the HBC territory to Canadian title, effective 1 Dec.
 1869.
 And as minister of public works he took practical steps to realize the plan, initiating, for instance, the construction of a road from Lake of the Woods to Upper Fort Garry (Winnipeg) [see John Allan Snow*].

 McDougall’s dedication to the expansionist cause helps to explain his appointment on 28 Sept.
 1869 as lieutenant governor designate of the North-West Territories.
 In addition, while he admitted that he “would rather make & control Governors than be one,” Macdonald’s cabinet must have been eager to exile him.
 Yet, the timing was not appropriate for McDougall personally, with the death of his wife, responsibility for four children at home, and his own recurring health problems.
 (During negotiations in London in 1868 he had experienced incapacitating illness.)
 McDougall interpreted his task in basic terms, to “start the new machine” that would liberate vast lands and their inhabitants from a dark period of “serfdom” under HBC rule.
 He saw no possibility of granting political power to the new territories until “we get a settled Canadian population to work upon.”